valentinp/valentinp.github.com/_posts/2019-07-09-three-short-poems.md

 of my saccharine mind

 The eastern rays
-Dissolve your sickly shadow
+dissolve your sickly shadow
 And flood my veins
-With the world unseen
+with the world unseen

 *Poem 3*